garaio/remcloud-message-bus-api/masterdata_context.md

 ---|---|---
 [Masterdata.Property.Created](#masterdatapropertycreated) | | A new property has been created
 [Masterdata.Property.Updated](#masterdatapropertyupdated) | | Data associated to a property has changed; you get changed attributes only
+[Masterdata.Property.TagAdded](#masterdatapropertytagadded) | | A tag was added to a property; please read the specs for this event carefully
+[Masterdata.Property.TagRemoved](#masterdatapropertytagremoved) | | A tag was removed from a property; please read the specs for this event carefully
 [Masterdata.Building.Created](#masterdatabuildingcreated) | | A building has been created
 [Masterdata.Building.Updated](#masterdatabuildingupdated) | | Data associated to a building has changed; you get the reference plus all changed attributes
 [Masterdata.Building.Deleted](#masterdatabuildingdeleted) | | The building was deleted